 In case of an issue regarding the health of the newborn baby, the circumcision is postponed until a week after the child has completely recovered as determined by his physician in consultation with the mohel.
 If the baby is jaundice (which may be noticed by a yellowish color in the face and upper body) then sometimes the circumcision is postponed.
 Where issues of health arise, the mohel should consult with the doctor.

 7. Mohel: Where Will The Mohel Perform The Circumcision?

 A circumcision (Bris Milah) may be done in any suitable location.
 Usually people choose to have the mohel perform the circumcision in their home, synagogue, or in a catering establishment.

-The amount of money a mohel receives for performing a circumcision (Bris Milah) varies from mohel to mohel.
-Generally, an experienced mohel receives somewhere around $500 to $1000 for a circumcision.
-A mohel will usually take into account travel time when he travels a great distance.
-Rabbi Boruch Mozes does not refuse a circumcision (Bris Milah) because of a person's inability to afford it and arrangements can be made for a circumcision (Bris Milah) at no charge.
+The amount of compensation a Mohel receives for performing a Religious circumcision ceremony (Bris Milah) varies from mohel to mohel.
+Rabbi Boruch Mozes does not refuse a circumcision (Bris Milah) because of a person's inability to compensate for it.

 9. Mohel: Is Rabbi Mozes An Experienced Mohel?